-ii. demonstration to the provider of the ability to communicate in English, including reading written instructions and making appropriate entries regarding services in the recipient's record or file.
+ii. demonstration to the provider of the ability to communicate in English, including reading written instructions and making appropriate entries regarding services in the recipient's record or file. c.
+Required skill set:

 i. the ability to communicate with his/her supervisor and with the recipient and the primary caregiver;